cloudflare/cloudflare-docs/products/load-balancing/src/content/get-started/index.md

 ## Step 3 — Confirm pool health

-Before directing any traffic to your pools, you want to make sure that your pools and monitors are set up correctly.
+Before directing any traffic to your pools, make sure that your pools and monitors are set up correctly.
 The status of your health check will be *unknown* until the results of the first check are available.

 <details>
 <summary>Confirm pool health (dashboard)</summary>